I first published this post of early elementary homeschool curriculum picks a few years back, but I’m still a super-fan of everything listed below.

 My little fella is steadily moving on in school.
 He’s reading real books and working on real math problems.
 He builds amazing Minecraft structures and plays basketball better than me.
 And he loves history and science.
 (Shh…Do you know why?
 Because most of history and science is spent all snuggled up reading living literature together.
 His big-boy self wouldn’t really want me divulging that secret to the world.
 These moments are memories, though.
 And something tells me he’ll appreciate remembering just as much as me someday.)

 As I plan that 2nd grade year, I find myself going back to some of the same curriculum I used with my big kids (who are now in high school.)
 Curriculum that worked.
 Curriculum that made a difference.
 Curriculum that held interest.
-Curriculum I like to call tried and true.
+The curriculum I like to call tried and true.

 With so many, many choices on the market, it can be easy to jump from one thing to another thinking the next new thing will be better.
 More learning.
 More fun.
 More whatever.
-Of course, I’ve switched things up here and there to meet different learning styles, interests or academic needs.
+Of course, I’ve switched things up here and there to meet different learning styles, interests, or academic needs.
 But, the curricula I’ve listed below are products that I wouldn’t dare trade.